TrossenRobotics/lerobot_trossen/README.md

 ### Record Script

-Record 10 episodes of a cube pickup task with a single WidowX AI robot using the RealSense camera interface.
+Record 10 episodes with duration 45s of a cube pickup task with a single WidowX AI robot using the RealSense camera interface.
 This dataset will not be pushed to the Hugging Face Hub after recording.

 ```shell